TABLE OF CONTENTS

 Stay up-to-date with the latest marijuana daily news with Cannabis Training University.
 We offer students all over the world our online marijuana training program featuring seven courses on everything marijuana.
 From growing marijuana to starting a marijuana business, each course is taught by an expert in the field.

-Join thousands of other Illinois residents by learning from CTU’s renowned cannabis training program and get a job working in the Illinois recreational marijuana industry.
+Join thousands of other Illinois residents by learning from CTU’s renowned marijuana classes and get a job working in the Illinois recreational marijuana industry.
 Sign-up for Illinois marijuana college today.